 - COMMUNICATION POLICY: Emails will be answered within 24 hours during the school week and occur between 9am and 8pm.
 Feedback on written assignments will be within 2 weeks of submission. - COMMUNICATION & COLLEAGIALITY: We are all responsible for creating a creative writing workshop that is both intellectually rigorous and respectful.
 We commit to doing so in a way that values diverse perspectives and experiences and encourages productive reflection and interaction.
 Above all, be respectful (even when you strongly disagree) and be conscious of the ways that our identities position us in the classroom.
 All postings on the discussion board must meet academic and professional standards.
 Abuses in the forms of bullying and/or discriminatory comments on gender, sex, race, or ethnicity are not allowed and will be reported if the instructor's intervention does not see immediate changes in behavior. - ▶ DISCUSSION FORUM POLICY: Chapter summaries, creative writing, prompts, questions, and responses on the discussion board are to enable students to brainstorm about the readings and assignments.
 The postings on the discussion board must be focused on the assigned topic.
 All technical problems associated with Canvas, the Internet, or library databases, including passwords and user IDs, should be directed to the respective departments.
-The course instructor cannot answer technical questions. - ▶ HOMEWORK & PAPER FORMAT: All written assignments should be typed, double-spaced, use normal margins and readable font.
+The course instructor cannot answer technical questions. - ► HOMEWORK & PAPER FORMAT: All written assignments should be typed, double-spaced, use normal margins and readable font.
 Paper headings should include your name, date, course title, and professor's name.
 Each page should include page number and your last name.
 Use MLA documentation to cite sources and include a Works Cited page.
-A final word count for the analytical essays should appear following the concluding paragraph: e.g., [415 words]. - ▶ DUE DATE POLICY: Assignments must be submitted through Canvas on or before the due dates unless a hard copy is explicitly requested-Feel free to upload in the event that you have a printer issue or are unable to make it to class period.
+A final word count for the analytical essays should appear following the concluding paragraph: e.g.: [415 words]. - ▶ DUE DATE POLICY: Assignments must be submitted through Canvas on or before the due dates unless a hard copy is explicitly requested-Feel free to upload in the event that you have a printer issue or are unable to make it to class period.
 Work turned in late without a compelling reason will be lowered one-third of a grade per day.
-You might also want to bring a hard copy of your work to class in order to share it more easily with colleagues.
+You might also want to bring a hard copy of your work to class in order to share it more easily with colleagues. - ▶ AI POLICY: For this course, AI is not permitted in this course at all.
+I expect all work students submit for this course to be their own.
+I have carefully designed all assignments and class activities to support your learning.
+Doing your own work, without human or artificial intelligence assistance, is best for your efforts in mastering course learning objectives.
+For this course, I expressly forbid using ChatGPT or any other artificial intelligence (AI) tools for any stages of the work process, including brainstorming.
+Deviations from these guidelines will be considered a violation of UT Tyler's Honor Code and academic honesty values.